haymizrachi/haymizrachi.github.io/_posts/2024-04-27-automating-apis-with-postman-workflows.md

     <a href="https://learning.postman.com/docs/postman-flows/gs/flows-overview/">Demonstration by Animation</a>
 </p>

-Postman Workflows is based on a sequential of HTTP requests that needs to occur in a certian flow in order to achive his goal, for example combining a series of depends requests to achive a BOLA vulnerability, or iterate over a list of API requests that implemented a pagination feature to be able to pull out all of his data, you got the idea.

 Postman Workflows is based on a <ins>sequence of HTTP requests</ins> that need to occur in a certain flow to achieve its goal.
-For example, combining a series of dependent requests to achieve a BOLA (Broken Object-Level Authorization) vulnerability, iterating over a list of API requests that implement a pagination feature to pull out all of it data, you got the idea :smiley:
+For example, combining a series of dependent requests (passing some parameters between them) to achieve a BOLA (Broken Object-Level Authorization) vulnerability, iterating over a list of API requests that implement a pagination feature to pull out all of it data, you got the idea :smiley:

 ### Summarizing Up